root-project/jsroot/docs/JSROOT.md

       </FilesMatch>
     </IfModule>

+Mode details about configuring of CORS headers can be found [here](https://developer.mozilla.org/en/http_access_control).

 Other solution - copy all JSROOT files to the same location than where the data files are located.
 In such case one could use the server with its default settings.